Alex-Stoilov-Dev/Bank-Account-System/README.md

 ```
 TODO / Up coming features
 -
-- Create a change pin method, so you can change existing user pins
 - Deposit / Withdraw methods.
 - Implement transaction history and make it viewable.
 - Add Basic File Encryption